Cray-HPE/craycli/Developing.md

 Using the [Cray Service Generator](https://github.com/Cray-HPE/cray-generators) is the preferred method of integrating with the CLI.
-This will automatically take your swagger file and bootstrap a new CLI module from it, creating a pull request into the CLI along the way.
+This will automatically take your Swagger file and bootstrap a new CLI module from it, creating a pull request into the CLI along the way.
 The only thing you need to do after this process is create functional tests and add them to your pull request.